zoraviel/CSS-and-GitHub-intro/assignment/README.md

 Don't worry about the edges of elements.
 The text is too close to the edges, and it looks ugly.
 Just live with it.
 You will learn how to fix this, using borders, margin and padding, soon enough!

 Remember, **the focus of this assignment** is using CSS to apply color to specific elements.
 Mark up the HTML elements correctly and write the CSS for text and background colors correctly.

+## Adjusting colors for pseudo classes

+You must use five different colors for the five pseudo classes for this assignment.
+You may ADD colors that are not in your palette (colors 1 through 4), but keep these added colors in the same range.

+You might find it easiest to start with a suitable link color, and then use [Google’s color picker](https://www.google.com/search?q=color+picker) to collect four shades or hues of that color for the other pseudo classes.

+Make sure the **contrast** is good for EACH ONE of the five pseudo classes.
+You can [test your text and background colors here](https://webaim.org/resources/contrastchecker/) if you’re not sure whether the contrast is acceptable.

 ## Next steps